 - difficulty breathing

 - a persistent cough that may produce blood

 - blood in the saliva and mucus

-- hoarseness or an altered voice
+- hoarseness or voice changes

-- loss of appetite and weight loss
+- appetite loss and weight loss

 - pain or difficulty when swallowing